greenfieldcapital-labs/mci/README.md

-# MCI - Time Series Forecasting with Dynamic Time Warping
+# MCI - Time Series Simulation with Dynamic Time Warping

-A Python package for time series prediction using Dynamic Time Warping (DTW) to identify and leverage similar historical patterns.
+A Python package for time series simulation using Dynamic Time Warping (DTW) to identify and leverage similar historical patterns.

 ## Try it Now in Google Colab